Breast Reduction for Hypertrophy

 • Breast asymmetry

-Breast hypertrophy is characterized by three anatomic problems: excessive glandular tissue; excessive and/or loose skin over the gland; and low placement of the nipple areolar complex.
-Breast reduction surgery (reduction mammoplasty) corrects all three by reducing the size of the gland, repositioning the nipple and reshaping the breast.
+Breast hypertrophy is characterized by three anatomic problems: excessive glandular tissue, excessive and/or loose skin over the gland, and low placement of the nipple-areolar complex.
+Breast reduction surgery (reduction mammoplasty) corrects all three by reducing the size of the gland, repositioning the nipple, and reshaping the breast.
 Based on your age and breast size, the surgeon chooses one of several possible techniques to reposition the nipple.
-Then, a portion of the glandular tissue is removed and the loose skin tightened to support and shape the reduced breast.
+Then, a portion of the glandular tissue is removed, and the loose skin is tightened to support and shape the reduced breast.
 The resulting scars are located around the nipple and in front of and under the breast, in the breast crease.

 Banner media